g3tsyst3m/g3tsyst3m.github.io/_posts/2025-10-19-Let's Create Some Polymorphic PIC Shellcode!.md

 <img width="1473" height="476" alt="image" src="https://github.com/user-attachments/assets/a1e0410a-30f5-407e-82dc-3b0c24203af6" />

+Polymorphic prep part 2 continued - The Decoder x64 Assembly code -

-Cool, so just pick one of the index locations the script discovered as your decoding key and apply it to our .asm file below;  I chose key index `38`.
+Cool, so now that we have our encoded shellcode, we now need to write a decoder in x64 assembly.
+Just pick one of the index locations the script discovered as your decoding key and apply it to our .asm file below;  I chose key index `38`.
 This will be used to yet once again compile our shellcode with an additional layer of polymorphism!
 Notice how I added `38` here:

 > mov r9b, [rel encoded_shellcode + 38]